G89Cl215/table-de-hash/README.txt

 	to avoid many system calls when looking for known executables may use AVG_BIN_NBR as entry_nbr.

-o> ft_insert : needs a htable, a key to hash and the value of the entry. key is
+o> ft_insert : needs a htable, a key to hash and the value of the entry.
+The key
+	is always treated as a string, whereas value is (void*) type so that users may insert whatever struct one wishes.
+The size of subsequent struct is the last parameter of the function.
-	fed to the cryptogrphic function to determine the index of the entry. value is the data of the entry.
+	The simplest data one could insert is a string.
+The size_value should then be the number of char of the string i.e. its length + 1 (for the final '\0') The key is fed to the cryptographic function to determine the index of the entry. value is the data of the entry.
 A use could be, for example key = "grep", value = "/usr/bin/grep".

 o> ft_get_entry : if key corresponds with an entry of your table, the value of
 	this entry (see ft_insert) is returned.